Module ngx_http_proxy_module

 proxy_redirect http://www.example.com/ /;

-The off parameter cancels all proxy_redirect directives on the current level:
+The off parameter cancels the effect of the proxy_redirect directives inherited from the previous configuration level.

 proxy_redirect / /;